-Jonathan leads the child abuse compensation team and has been a partner with the firm since 2003.
+Jonathan was formerly head of both the injury and abuse teams at Bolt Burdon Kemp and has been a partner with the firm since 2003.

-- Vice President and Fellow of the Association of Personal Injury Lawyers (APIL)
+- Association of Personal Injury Lawyers (APIL) – Fellow and Past-President